apache/sis-site/content/source.md

 The `SpatialMetadataTest` database should stay empty when not running tests, because Apache {{% SIS %}} always delete the temporary schema after tests completion, regardless if the tests were successful or not.
+The role and database can be created by connecting to the server:

+{{< highlight bash >}}
+psql --username=postgres
+{{< / highlight >}}

-The role and database can be created by the following SQL instructions (replace `my_unix_user_name` by your actual user name):
+Then the role and database can be created by the following SQL instructions (replace `my_unix_user_name` by your actual user name):

 {{< highlight sql >}}
 CREATE ROLE my_unix_user_name LOGIN;
 CREATE DATABASE "SpatialMetadataTest" WITH OWNER = my_unix_user_name;
 COMMENT ON DATABASE "SpatialMetadataTest" IS 'For Apache SIS tests only.';
+\connect "SpatialMetadataTest"
+CREATE EXTENSION postgis;
+\q
 {{< / highlight >}}

 For opening access to that database without password, it may be necessary to add following line (ignoring comment lines) in the `pg_hba.conf` file.
-Location of this file is system-dependent; it may be `/var/​lib/​pgsql/​data`:
+Location of this file is system-dependent, it may be `/var/lib/pgsql/data/`.
+The following lines should be inserted *before* the lines for user `all`:

 {{< highlight text >}}
-# IPv4 local connections:
 # TYPE  DATABASE               USER                 ADDRESS         METHOD
 host    SpatialMetadataTest    my_unix_user_name    127.0.0.1/32    trust
+host    SpatialMetadataTest    my_unix_user_name    ::1/128         trust
 {{< / highlight >}}

 The last step for allowing Apache {{% SIS %}} to run tests on PostgreSQL is to set the